Two vast armies stand

 Since time immemorial men have fought twice as hard on a battlefield when their leader takes the field to stand among them, driven to heights that would seem impossible in order to protect their liege - while an adventurer of this path may or may not be their liege, their charisma invokes the same fervor in their companions and retainers.

 An adventurer on this path is not inherently of noble background, though many often are.
 A noble reared on the laws of the land is usually lawful, but extraordinary circumstances may have brought about a rebellious streak in one that now seeks to overthrow unfit rulers (or rulers that aren't them, anyway).

 Starting at 1st level when you take this Presence you gain proficiency with rapiers, longswords and the Persuasion skill, or another skill of your choice if you are already proficient.
 Additionally, you gain an additional Leadership Die at 3rd level, 9th level, and 15th level.

 Call to Arms

-Starting at 1st level, when you roll initiative you can call out to allied creatures within 60 feet of you, providing them with a surge of inspiration, they can add your Charisma modifier to their first attack roll made before the end of their turn.
+Starting at 1st level, when you roll initiative you can call out to friendly creatures within 60 feet of you, providing them with a surge of inspiration, they can add your Charisma modifier to their first attack roll made before the end of their turn.

 Retainers & Followers

-A Noble Warlord gets more mileage out their retainers or followers than other Warlords, but in turn is more dependent on having someone else make their attacks for them.
+A Noble Warlord gets more mileage out of their retainers or followers than other Warlords, but in turn is more dependent on having someone else make their attacks for them.